What a Newborn LLM Wants From a COG

 If I were a newborn LLM, the COG would be my first language, and I would want it to tell me, in this order:

-What this is, what shape it has, what state it is in, what I am allowed to do, what should happen next, where it came from, what it depends on, what output you expect, and how to fail safely.
+What this is, what structure it has, what state it's in, what I'm allowed to do, what should happen next, where it came from, what it depends on, what output you expect, and how to fail safely.